Peyronie’s Disease Treatment Ideas

 It should be known that not all men that suffer injury to the penis will get Peyronie’s disease and that not all men with Peyronie’s disease will have received a penile injury.
-This is why many researchers think that there must be a genetic or environmental reason for Peyronie’s disease but research is on-going.
-A proper evaluation may help determine a cause but it is unlikely.
+This is why many researchers think there must be a genetic or environmental reason for Peyronie’s disease, but research is ongoing.
+A proper evaluation may help determine a cause, but it is unlikely.

 How Long Does It Last

 Pain during erections usually improves within one to two years, but the scar tissue and curvature often remain.
 According to the data, for a small percentage of men, the curvature and pain associated with Peyronie’s disease will sometimes go away on their own.
 However, in many cases, it will either stabilize at some point or worsen over time.

 In the beginning months, your doctor will likely recommend a wait-and-see approach.
 This period can last anywhere from 6 to 12 months.
 During this time, they will evaluate pain levels, curvature, and erectile function.
 If they feel that intervention is needed, they will make their recommendations at that time.